grant-olson/nillify/README.md

 Nillify
 =======

-Provide a .to_nil helper method, similar to .to_f, .to_i, .to_s, etc.
+Provides a .to_nil helper method, similar to .to_f, .to_i, .to_s, etc.
-Why shoul nil miss out on all the fun?
+Why should nil miss out on all the fun?

 Usage
 -----